 We all have sentimental mementos we hang onto: old baby toys, first Communion gowns, elementary school drawings.
 However, there comes a time when hanging onto spare things becomes too much.
-While hoarding usually starts out harmless, it can become a potential hazard for many people, especially the elderly in our lives.
+While hoarding usually starts out harmless, it can become a potential hazard for many people, especially the elderly in our lives, and before you know it, you’re reaching out to a company like https://servicemasteroflakeshore.com/hoarder-cleanup-services/ to help you tackle the issue.
 It’s not uncommon for our parents, grandparents, and other loved ones to suffer from hoarding, sometimes called Diogenes syndrome.

 Aside from being a serious mental illness, excess clutter can become a fatal hazard for many seniors, that is why making home safe for them is highly important and needed.
 In the event of a fire, it can be difficult for rescue services to navigate through a mess of items.
 In addition to this, floors can collapse under the weight of hoarded objects, often trapping or falling on top of homeowners.